JakeSteam/blog-programming/_drafts/2022-11-12-how-bugs-erode-user-trust-with-bloggie-io.md

 **Impersonation**<br>
 Surely having a weird username is just a fun bug, right?
 Unfortunately not.
 Using zero width spaces in your name, you can now impersonate any user easily.

 For example, to impersonate a user at `https://bloggie.io/@Jake` I would put the space before my name, ending up with `https://bloggie.io/@​Jake`.
-They look identical until you click and the character gets URL encoded.
+They look identical until you click, then the character gets URL encoded.

 **Madness**<br>
 Using symbols to impersonate any user almost undetectably is a good start.
 What else can we have as our username?